iangreenleaf/blog_house/_drafts/basement-egress.md

 Time will tell if we actually take advantage of it being finished or continue to use it as a basement, like we're doing now.

 To ready it for use as a finished space, the final important component was an egress window.
-This would allow us to have a legal bedroom down there, which is what would give the biggest boost to our [property values or whatever]{% post_url resale-value %}.
+This would allow us to have a legal bedroom down there, which is what would give the biggest boost to our property values or whatever{% comment %} post_url resale-value {% endcomment %}.
 Beyond looking good on paper, an egress window provides straightforward functional benefits.
 It brings a lot more light into the space and makes it feel more like a room and less like a dark basement.
 It also gives you a way to escape in case of fire, which is sort of the whole point.